-Tasigna doses should be taken twice daily approximately 12 hours apart and should not be taken with food.
+Tasigna doses should be taken twice daily approximately 12 hours apart.
 The capsules should be swallowed whole with water.

 Patients should be advised to take Tasigna on an empty stomach.
-Tasigna should be taken at least 2 hours after a meal.
-No food should be consumed for at least one hour after the dose is taken.
-Patients should not consume grapefruit products and other foods that are known to inhibit CYP3A4 at anytime during Tasigna treatment [see DOSAGE AND ADMINISTRATION, WARNINGS AND PRECAUTIONS and Medication Guide].
+No food should be consumed for at least 2 hours before the dose is taken and for at least 1 hour after the dose is taken.
+Patients should not consume grapefruit products and other foods that are known to inhibit CYP3A4 at any time during Tasigna treatment [see DOSAGE AND ADMINISTRATION, WARNINGS AND PRECAUTIONS and Medication Guide].

 Should patients be unable to swallow capsules, the contents of each capsule may be dispersed in one teaspoon of applesauce and the mixture swallowed immediately (within 15 minutes).

 Tasigna and certain other medicines, including over the counter medications or herbal supplements (such as St. John's Wort), can interact with each other [see WARNINGS AND PRECAUTIONS and DRUG INTERACTIONS].